wildfly-extras/wildfly-camel-examples/camel-mail/README.md

 camel-mail example
 ------------------

-This example demonstrates using the camel-mail component with WildFly Camel subsystem to send and receive email.
+This example demonstrates using the camel-mail component with JBoss Fuse on EAP to send and receive email.

 The example uses [Greenmail](http://www.icegreen.com/greenmail/) to configure a local mail server on your machine.
 This eliminates the need to use external mail services.
-The configuration for the WildFly mail subsystem can be found within CLI scripts at `src/main/resources/cli`.
+The configuration for the EAP mail subsystem can be found within CLI scripts at `src/main/resources/cli`.

 The mail session used by this example is bound to JNDI at `java:jboss/mail/greenmail`.
 Server entries are configured for SMTP and POP3 protocols.